varlardohaeris/emacs-archives/melpa/ac-php-readme.txt

 Many options available under Help:Customize
 Options specific to ac-php are in Convenience/Completion/Auto Complete

+Known to work with Linux and macOS.
+Windows support is in beta stage.
+For more info and examples see URL `https://github.com/xcwen/ac-php' .

 Bugs: Bug tracking is currently handled using the GitHub issue tracker (see URL `https://github.com/xcwen/ac-php/issues')